Expensify/Bedrock/docs/index.md

     # Create an empty database (See: https://github.com/Expensify/Bedrock/issues/489)
     touch bedrock.db

-    # Run it (press Ctrl^C to quit, or use -fork to make it run in the backgroud)
+    # Run it (press Ctrl^C to quit, or use -fork to make it run in the background)
     ./bedrock

     # Connect to it in a different terminal using netcat